catenax-eV/catenax-ev.github.io/docs/standards/CX-0074-BusinessPartnerGateAPI/CX-0074-BusinessPartnerGateAPI.md

 3. Data Governance: The Gate API is the basis for a data governance framework and helps to enforce data quality standards, such as data completeness, accuracy, and consistency.
 It allows to compare the uploaded business partner data records against the corrected and enriched ones and provides the Sharing Member with a proposal for taking over the changes into the local MDM systems.
 This helps to ensure that business partner data is of high quality and can be trusted for use in various business processes.
 4. Interoperability: The Gate API provides an interoperable and standardized way of uploading and downloading business partner data, ensuring both Core Service Provider interchangeability and streamlined data accessibility for all consumers of the API.

-There is a reference implementation for the Gate API on GitHub.
+There is a reference implementation for the [Business Partner Gate API (6.1.x)](https://github.com/eclipse-tractusx/bpdm/tree/3579e50d6200b6a7ce2a9da811475cff4cbffe06/bpdm-gate-api/src/main/kotlin/org/eclipse/tractusx/bpdm/gate/api) on GitHub.
 It is part of a Spring Boot Kotlin open-source software project under the hood of the Eclipse Foundation and follows the Apache 2.0 licenses.

-For the complete and up-to-date API setup refer to the following website: https://github.com/eclipse-tractusx/bpdm
+For the complete and up-to-date BPDM setup refer to the [Eclipse Tractus-X BPDM GitHub repository (6.1.x)](https://github.com/eclipse-tractusx/bpdm/blob/3579e50d6200b6a7ce2a9da811475cff4cbffe06/README.md).

-For an architecture overview refer to the ARC42 documentation: https://github.com/eclipse-tractusx/bpdm/tree/951dd4b38699caa0f50c5d756d8d0079880d2c11/docs/arc42
+For an architecture overview refer to the [BPDM ARC42 documentation (6.1.x)](https://github.com/eclipse-tractusx/bpdm/tree/3579e50d6200b6a7ce2a9da811475cff4cbffe06/docs/architecture).

 To use the Gate API in the BPDM use case apart from this standard, the following other standards should be considered by all participants for which this standard is relevant:

-- CX-0018 Dataspace Connectivity 3.0.0
+- CX-0018 Dataspace Connectivity 3.1.0
-- CX-0012 Business Partner Data Pool API 4.0.0
+- CX-0012 Business Partner Data Pool API 4.1.0

 ### 1.3 CONFORMANCE AND PROOF OF CONFORMITY